GuideUpdated March 26, 2026

 Claim and optimize your Google Business Profile

 Your Google Business Profile (GBP) is the single most impactful SEO action for therapists.
 It determines whether you appear in the Google Maps results when someone searches for a therapist in your area.
 Complete every section: practice name, address, phone, website, hours, services, insurance accepted, and a thorough business description.
+For a step-by-step walkthrough, see our Google Business Profile for therapists guide.

 Post weekly updates.
 Add photos of your office.
 Choose the most specific category available (Psychotherapist, Marriage and Family Therapist, Clinical Psychologist).
 Respond to every review, positive or negative.